oats-ts/docs/src/md/SdkTypes.md

+# SDK related types

+This guide will showcase the main types generated for the client side.

-# The SDK type
+## The SDK type

-The content of `BookStoreSdk.ts` will be something like this (obviously with `import`s and optionally documentation):
+The most important type is the SDK type.
+This is the type through which we will interact with the backend.
+In our example the SDK type can be found under `src/generated/sdk`.
+The type itself, `BookStoreSdk.ts` will look something like this:

 ```typescript
 import { AddBookRequest } from '../requests/AddBookRequest'